Sententiaregum/flux-container/README.md

 The utils are simply a set of useful modules that are used internally.
-Those modules are __not__ meant for any else usage and if someone hits bugs that are not related to the actual use-case, these bugs won't be fixed.
+Those modules are __not__ meant for any else usage and if someone hits bugs that are not related to the actual in this flux implementation use-case, these bugs won't be fixed.

 ## Usage